loda-lang/loda-programs/programs/oeis/list3.md

 * [A157610](http://oeis.org/A157610) ([program](157/A157610.asm)): 29282n^2 - 484n + 1.
 * [A157613](http://oeis.org/A157613) ([program](157/A157613.asm)): a(n) = 2662*n + 22.
 * [A157614](http://oeis.org/A157614) ([program](157/A157614.asm)): a(n) = 29282*n^2 + 484*n + 1.
+* [A157616](http://oeis.org/A157616) ([program](157/A157616.asm)): On an n X n board, a(n) is the maximal number of squares covered by a self-avoiding path that starts from a corner and is made of alternated vertical and horizontal unitary steps.
 * [A157618](http://oeis.org/A157618) ([program](157/A157618.asm)): a(n) = 625*n^2 - 886*n + 314.
 * [A157619](http://oeis.org/A157619) ([program](157/A157619.asm)): 31250n - 22150.
 * [A157620](http://oeis.org/A157620) ([program](157/A157620.asm)): 781250n^2 - 1107500n + 392499.